Key dates and times in new Tory leadership race

 - Friday October 28, later: Result announced.

-Tory party chairman Jake Berry said Conservative headquarters would work with broadcasters to arrange one broadcast event so that members can hear from the final two candidates before they voted.
+Tory party chairman Jake Berry said Conservative headquarters would work with broadcasters to arrange one broadcast event so that members can hear from the final two candidates before they vote, should that prove necessary.

+Following Boris Johnson’s decision to abort his prospective bid late on Sunday, only former chancellor Rishi Sunak and Commons leader Penny Mordaunt appear to be in contention, with Mr Sunak looking very likely to storm to victory as of Monday morning.

-The hope is the new leader will be in place in time for a crucial financial statement by chancellor Jeremy Hunt on 3 October.
+The hope is that the new leader will be in place in time for a crucial financial statement by chancellor Jeremy Hunt on 31 October.

 Sir Graham said of the 100-vote target: “We fixed a high threshold but a threshold that should be achievable by any serious candidate who has a prospect of going through.”